FT Profile of Fidelity Investments: Culture, History, and Future Prospects as Primary Brokerage

 Since the huge megabanks still pay essentially no interest, everyone should at least have a separate, no-fee online savings account to piggy-back onto your existing checking account.
 The interest rates on savings accounts can drop at any time, so I list the top rates as well as competitive rates from banks with a history of competitive rates and solid user experience.
 Some banks will bait you with a temporary top rate and then lower the rates in the hopes that you are too lazy to leave.

-• SoFi Bank is at 3.80% APY + up to $325 new account bonus with direct deposit.
+• SoFi Bank is at 3.80% APY + up to 4.50% APY for 6 months + $325 new account bonus with qualifying direct deposit.
 You must maintain a direct deposit of any amount (even $1) each month for the higher APY.
 SoFi has historically competitive rates and full banking features.
-See details at $25 + $300 SoFi Money new account and deposit bonus.

 • Here is a limited survey of high-yield savings accounts.
 They aren’t the top rates, but a group that have historically kept it relatively competitive such that I like to track their history.
-I’d call this the “okay/good” zone of 3.50%+.
+I call this the “okay/good” zone of 3.50%+.

 Short-term guaranteed rates (1 year and under)